interseroh/demo-gwt-springboot/README.md

   - GWTBootstrap3 for the UI
   - RestyGWT for the RESTful access to backend services
   - GIN for Dependency Injection
-  - GWT Event Binder for events
+  - GWT Event Binder for event bus
   - GWT Mockito for UI logic test
-- Services:
+- Controllers and Services:
   - KissMDA
-  - Spring Boot for Service logic
+  - Spring Boot for business logic implementations
   - All the standard stuffs used by Spring Framework
-- Domain Models:
+- Domains:
   - KissMDA
-  - JPA Hibernate
+  - JPA with Hibernate

+The idea of this project is to offer a simple application template for the mentioned frameworks above.

+The development is based on Eclipse or IDEAJ and Maven.

+## Architecture

+...

+## Start the WebApp with Spring Boot

+...

 ## Start GWT SuperDev Mode compiler

 Starting GWT SuperDev Mode Compiler: